 Step 1: Start RisingWave

 The following options start RisingWave in the standalone mode.
 In this mode, data is stored in the file system and the metadata is stored in the embedded SQLite database.
-See About RisingWave standalone mode for more details.
+See RisingWave standalone mode for more details.
 For extensive testing or single-machine deployment, consider starting RisingWave via Docker Compose.
-For production environments, consider RisingWave Cloud, our fully managed service, or deployment on Kubernetes using the Operator or Helm Chart.Script installation
+For production environments, consider RisingWave Cloud, our fully managed service, or deployment on Kubernetes using the Operator or Helm Chart.Security reminderWhen using RisingWave in a production environment, make sure to change the default passwords for all superuser accounts (

 Docker